With-the-Ranks/mailer/.github/ISSUE_TEMPLATE/design-doc.md

 <!--

-How will this increase on call and dev-ops burden?
+How will this increase on call and devops burden?
 How much money will it cost?
 Does it cause any latency regression to the system?
 Does it expose any security vulnerabilities?